gheith3/PdfTest/README.md

 ## About

-Export PDF file with arabic lang support
+Export PDF file with arabic lang support.